annotorious/annotorious-v1/readme.md

 ## License

-Annotorious is licensed under the terms of the [GNU Lesser General Public License (LGPL)](http://github.com/annotorious/annotorious/blob/master/lgpl-3.0.txt).
-In plain English, this means you can grab, use and re-distribute Annotorious for free, in commercial or non-commercial projects, with no restrictions whatsoever. __However__: should you modify the code of Annotorious itself, these __modifications__ need to be under the same license.
-In short: feel free to use Annotorious wherever or however you want.
-But if you fix a bug, or add a cool feature, be sure to give back to the community.
+Annotorious is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+In short: Annotorious is delivered 'as is', and you can feel free to use it wherever or however you want.
+Needless to say: if you fix a bug, or add a cool feature, be sure to give back to the community.